 The chef’s knives are available in different versions, which can be attached to the properties of the blade.
 This sets a focus for kitchen use.
 If, for example, a serrated edge has been made, this tool is particularly suitable for cutting hard bread crusts.
 However, if the knife has a dished edge, it can be used to cut particularly fatty and solid foods.
 Because if this knife is in the material to be cut, small air cushions are created with the help of the hollows.
 These in turn prevent the food from sticking to the blade.
 A smooth cut of the knife is suitable for most of the foods that we deal with in everyday life: fruit, vegetables and meat.
 This version is one of the most common in German households.

-Best Chef’s Knives for Home Kitchen Use As Well
+Best Chef’s Knives for Home Kitchen Use

 - Best Knife Overall: Wusthof CLASSIC Cook’s Knife